B-Kristy/Qmatey/README.md

-blast_location | An option to perform BLAST locally or remotely                      | LOCAL or REMOTE local_db_dir   | the path to a local NCBI sequencing database on your desktop        | /path to directory/database name or NA remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc. or NA
+blast_location | An option to perform BLAST locally or remotely                      | LOCAL or REMOTE local_db_dir   | the path to a local NCBI sequencing database on your desktop        | /path to directory/database name or NA remote_db_dir  | the NCBI database for remote BLAST performance                    | e.g. nt, 16s, nr, etc. or NA normalization  | An option for reference-based normalization                         | TRUE OR FALSE

 ## Usage
 Before running Qmatey, make sure you have:
 * Created a project directory with all the required subdirectories
 * Have QC-filtered sequencing data in the appropriate input directory
-* Obtained a host-reference genome in .fastq format in the appropriate reference genome directory
+* **for normalization**: Obtained necessary reference genome(s) in .fasta format in the appropriate normalization reference genome directory
 * **for a local BLAST**: Obtained an NCBI database directory and have the uncompressed files in one directory
 * **for a remote BLAST**: identified an NCBI database directory online
 * Have a correctly edited configuration file within the project directory